 Ideal for individuals aspiring to leadership roles in the correctional system, a master’s in corrections prepares students with advanced knowledge and skills to manage facilities, analyze policies, and reduce recidivism rates within prison environments.
-Graduates are eligible for various positions, including correctional officers, administrators, treatment specialists, probation officers, and bailiffs, with median salaries ranging from $49,100 to $58,860 per year.
+Graduates are eligible for various positions, including correctional officer, treatment specialist, probation officer, and nonprofit manager, with median salaries ranging from $53,290 to $77,030 per year.

-Typically completed in two years for full-time students, these programs offer flexibility so students can progress in their own time.
-While costs vary by institution, averaging $19,749 annually, this list features programs renowned for academic excellence and alignment with industry demands.
+Typically completed in two years by full-time students, these programs offer flexibility so students can progress in their own time.
+Costs vary by institution, averaging $20,513 annually.
+This list features programs renowned for their academic excellence and alignment with industry demands.

 How to Choose an Online Master’s in Corrections Degree Program